beego/beego-doc/docs/en-US/developing/orm/orm.md

 Notice that the last parameter of both methods is passed in the KV values, which are currently defined inside the `hints` package, with:

-- `hints.DefaultRelDepth`: Set the resolution depth of the associated table to the default value of 2；
+- `hints.DefaultRelDepth`: Set the resolution depth of the associated table, default value is 2.
 - `hints.RelDepth`
 - `hints.Limit`
 - `hints.Offset`